Timelapse kit: Is it worth it? My review

 • Incorrect reset guide and ongoing issues with wired connection highlight potential reliability concerns.

-Summary: If you have a camera with a proven, stable Bluetooth connection, it can be a valuable tool.
+Summary and experience: If you have a camera with a proven, stable Bluetooth connection, it can be a valuable tool.
 However, if you plan to use the wired shutter release with a Canon EOS R8 or similar camera, I strongly advise against it.
 The unreliability for important projects is not worth the frustration.

 2 Likes